movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Regular-file reads, including VM-pager reads, use bounded range reads through temporary storage of at most `MAXBSIZE`.
 They consult ordered data before disk, without maintaining a second cache of sector vnode buffers.
-Vnode-locked writes modify temporary sector copies and attach ordered payloads; repeated sector writes replace the payload.
-Pending sectors are indexed by tree, inode, and file offset under the transaction lock, so reads, replacement and cancellation do not scan unrelated pending writes.
-Keys stay fixed until cancellation or transaction teardown; commit uses a separate allocation-order index for I/O.
+Vnode-locked writes replace at most one mapping per handle with a range of at most `MAXBSIZE`.
-Each write handle covers at most `MAXBSIZE` of sectors, retaining the full per-sector metadata allowance plus explicit-hole costs.
-Reservation failure halves the batch down to one sector before mutation.
-The inode is encoded before ending each handle, including a successful prefix before a later copy/read failure; commit cannot observe a batch with an unencoded inode.
+Reservations cover the affected mapping, retained prefix/suffix, new mapping, inode, checksum run and delayed tree work, plus inline conversion and explicit holes.
+The metadata allowance is per mapping operation, independent of payload sector count.
+Reservation or contiguous-allocation failure halves the range down to one sector before copying or mutation.
+Each handle encodes its inode, including a successful prefix before a later copy fault.

+Pending ranges are indexed by tree, inode and starting offset under the transaction lock.
+Reads and repeated writes find the containing live range;
+replacement modifies its payload without splitting its private allocation.
+A short truncate or copy fault may leave a live file prefix shorter than the allocation.
+Keep the complete allocation payload for writeback and checksums, but exclude the trimmed suffix from pending lookup.
+A final mapping deletion cancels the delayed add, payload and allocation together.
+Range keys remain fixed until cancellation or teardown.
+At 32 MiB of pending payload, new joins commit before continuing; already joined handles may finish their bounded work.
 The compatibility strategy read path uses the same range reader and marks buffers noncacheable.
 Strategy writeback is disabled because it lacks the vnode lock needed for tree/inode mutation.